KERRHAM/Mobile-Mechanic/README.md

 # Credits
 Content

-   * My Mentor was very helpful with the planning of this project.
+   * My Mentor was very helpful with the planning of this project and keeping me on schedule.

-   * The code for the drop-down menu was taken from The CI [Love Running](https://kerrham.github.io/love-running/) Project
+   * The code for the drop-down menu in the nav was taken from The CI [Love Running](https://kerrham.github.io/love-running/) Project

 Media